Silicon Wadi: Location

 Due to the small size of Israel, the concentration of high-tech firms across much of the country is enough for it to be recognised as one large cluster.
 Most activity is located in the densely populated areas of metropolitan Tel Aviv, Haifa (Matam), and Jerusalem (Technology Park, Malha, Har Hotzvim and JVP Media Quarter in Talpiot), and the Startup Village Ecosystem in the Yokneam area, although some secondary with additional activity include the corridor to Beer Sheba, including Kiryat Gat, and the Western Galilee.
 In all, this is an area no larger than 6000 square kilometers, half of the extended Silicon Valley's geographical coverage.

 Economy

 In 2006, more than 3,000 start-ups were created in Israel, a number that is only second to the U.S. Newsweek Magazine has also named Tel Aviv as one of the world's top ten "Hot High-Tech Cities".
 In 1998, Tel Aviv was named by Newsweek as one of the ten technologically most influential cities in the world.
 In 2012, the city was also named one of the best places for high-tech startup companies, placed only second behind its California counterpart.

 A cluster of software companies, who are monetizing "free" software downloads by adware or altering user's systems, has been dubbed Download Valley.

+According to the 2025 State of FinTech report, published by Viola Ventures in January 2026, Israeli fintech companies performed strongly in 2025 and are entering a phase characterized by more sustainable business models and disciplined investment, rather than rapid “growth-at-all-costs” expansion.
+In 2025, Israeli fintech startups raised approximately $1.4 billion, and merger and acquisition activity surged to around $5.8 billion, highlighting increasing strategic demand for Israeli fintech assets in global markets.
+The report also notes that Israeli companies are particularly well-positioned internationally due to entrepreneurial talent and strong execution capabilities, reinforcing their significance within the broader Silicon Wadi ecosystem.